rpatterson/prunerr/README.rst

 - Convert from a Servarr Custom Script to a WebHook:

   This is definitely the better way to do this and addresses a number of issues.

-- Optionally delete and blacklist download items containing archives:

-  There's no existing way to filter download items based on what's in the corresponding torrent.
-Specifically, only the download client knows what files are in the download item while it's downloading.
-Servarr only identifies contents when it's finished downloading and it scans it for import.
-Add a check to ``$ prunerr exec`` to identify if the bulk of a torrent's size is in archives, such as ``*.rar``, and if so mark that item as failed in Servarr and trigger a search to replace it.

-- Resurrect support for setting per-indexer download item priority:

-  There is existing but abandoned support for setting download item priority based on which tracker it is from, e.g.: private tracker -> high priority, public tracker -> low priority.
-It needs to be updated for the Servarr changes and the new indexer sort/filter operations approach.
-Set priorities only when handling the ``grabbed`` event to support manual intervention without overwriting later in the Servarr life-cycle.

 - Send a notification when no download item can be deleted and downloading is paused: